farscape-project/amrex-sycl/README.md

 Rod Burns ([@rodburns](https://github.com/rodburns)),
-and the Codeplay developer team ([@codeplaysoftware](https://github.com/codeplaysoftware)) for helping to identify an issue with slow floating-point atomics on the GPU, and for developing the AMD and Nvidia support plugins for DPC++;
+and the Codeplay developer team ([@codeplaysoftware](https://github.com/codeplaysoftware)) for helping to identify an issue with slow floating-point atomics on GPUs, and for developing the AMD and Nvidia support plugins for DPC++;
 - Aksel Alpay ([@illuhad](https://github.com/illuhad)),
-and the Open SYCL developer team ([@opensycl](https://github.com/opensycl)) for cultivating a welcoming spirit in the community, for reviewing and suggesting improvements to our contributions to Open SYCL, and for developing Open SYCL;
+and the Open SYCL developer team ([@opensycl](https://github.com/opensycl)) for cultivating a welcoming community, for reviewing and suggesting improvements to our contributions to Open SYCL, and for developing Open SYCL;
 - Andrew Myers ([@atmyers](https://github.com/atmyers)),